MicrosoftDocs/security/compass/identity.md

 ## No on-premises admin accounts in cloud identity providers

-**Best practice:** Don’t synchronize higly privileged Active Directory Domain Services accounts (like Domain, Enterprise, and Schema admins) to Azure AD.
+**Best practice:** Don’t synchronize highly privileged Active Directory Domain Services accounts (like Domain, Enterprise, and Schema admins) to Azure AD.

 This mitigates the risk of an adversary pivoting to full control of on-premises assets following a successful compromise of a cloud account.
 This helps contain the scope of an incident from growing significantly.